Rita Kogler Carver: Personal life

 Carver is the daughter of Albert H. Kogler, Jr. and Rita LoVerme Kogler.
 She grew up in North Tonawanda, New York, spent one year in Scranton, Pennsylvania, and then moved to Willingboro, New Jersey and then to Stroudsburg, Pennsylvania.

 Carver lived in New York City for almost twenty years after graduate school.
 After the September 11 attacks, she relocated to Tarrytown, New York and then Poughkeepsie, New York.
 She was a member of United Scenic Artists Local 829 and NABET Local 16, the Illuminating Engineering Society, and the International Association of Lighting Designers.

 From 1992 to 2002, she was married to George Allison.
 On September 18, 2004, Rita married John Carver.
-They currently reside in Earlton, New York.
+They currently reside in New Lebanon, NY.